Follow us on Facebook Google+ Find us on Pinterest Greenman Bushcraft Greenman Bushcraft Follow us on Instagram

 UK Knife Law

-***PLEASE BE AWARE, THAT THIS ARTICLE WAS WRITTEN AND CORRECT AT THE TIME OF WRITING (2014) - AND IS DUE TO BE REVIWED AND AMENDED SOON.
-UNTIL REVIWED, PLEASE CONSIDER THE INFORMATION OUT OF DATE AND NO LONGER FULLY-ACCURATE.
+***PLEASE BE AWARE, THAT THIS ARTICLE WAS CORRECT AT THE TIME OF WRITING (2014) - AND IS DUE TO BE REVIWED AND AMENDED SOON.
+UNTIL REVIEWED, PLEASE CONSIDER THE INFORMATION OUT OF DATE AND NO LONGER FULLY-ACCURATE.
 THE ARTICLE WILL BE UPDATED AS SOON AS POSSIBLE.
 THANK YOU.***

 Before we begin, this article is designed to be a simple, yet useful and informative guide to UK Knife Law as it currently stands (at the time of writing IN 2014) here in the UK.
 We are NOT legal professionals and we are NOT offering professional legal advice in any way, shape or form - this is something that you would need to seek independently, but this article will serve as a guide to shed some light on the somewhat gloomy UK laws that surround the carrying and use of knives in the UK as we best understand them to be at the date this article was written.